matiwinnetou/bbc-drama-downloader/README.md

 and I tend to forget on certain weeks to download it.
 I usually come back to them and listen to them later.

 ## Usage
-- ruby bbc-drama-downloader.rb /home/mati (refresh 5 mins after midnight everynight)
+- ruby bbc-drama-downloader.rb /home/mati <download_directory> (refresh 5 mins after midnight everynight)
-- ruby bbc-drama-downloader.rb /home/mati -D (download only)
+- ruby bbc-drama-downloader.rb /home/mati <download_directory> -D (download only)